fastrgv/hbox/README.md

 In addition to the 2 mandatory commandline parameters discussed above, there are 4 more optional ones:

 * (3) [float] MaxGb memory to use
 * (4) [integer] Solution method; there are 6 basic types.
 Please see ~/hbox/docs/SolMethodIndex.txt for full explanations of the method numbering.
+The default method 0, is used when 3 or fewer commandline parameters are given.
 * (5) [integer] TimeoutSec
 * (6) OutputFileName